 Speak with an Experienced Slip and Fall Accident Attorney

-If you were injured due to a fall on ice and another party is responsible, you should promptly speak with an experienced personal injury attorney right away.
-Contact Cohen & Jaffe today to schedule a free case evaluation.
+If you were injured due to a fall on ice and another party is responsible, you should promptly speak with an experienced Long Island personal injury attorney right away.
+Contact Cohen & Jaffe today to schedule your free case evaluation.